drbean/curriculum/pages/homepage/markdown/WobblyEnglish.md

 * [PrancingPony](PrancingPony.html) Disparaging a politician--How is it done?
 * [PassiveFlagging](PassiveFlagging.html) When is it necessary to add 'by who' to a passive?
 * [JustGetThereJustOnFoot](JustGetThereJustOnFoot.html) "Just Do" vs "Do Just"
+* [NotJustAPrettyFace](NotJustAPrettyFace.html) Ambiguity of 'just not' or 'not just'
 * [WeatherIt](WeatherIt.html) The 'it' in 'It's raining'--Is it a dummy pronoun?
 * [GoOntheMove](GoOntheMove.html) "On the move", "on the go": What is the difference
 * [WillDo](WillDo.html) Strange use of 'do'